spyder-ide/spyder-docs/doc/common-illnesses.rst

 Common Illnesses
 ################

+Beyond the general troubleshooting steps, some frequently-reported problems require more specialized solutions.

 ==========================
 Errors starting the kernel
 ==========================

-If you receive the message ``An error occurred while starting the kernel`` in the :doc:`ipythonconsole`, Spyder was unable to start a new Python interpreter in the current working environment to run your code.
+If you receive the message ``An error occurred while starting the kernel`` in the :doc:`ipythonconsole`, Spyder was unable to launch a new Python interpreter in the current working environment to run your code.
 There are a number of problems that can cause this, but most can be fixed fairly quickly with a few easy steps.